udacity/create-your-own-adventure/english/alone/alone.md

 Stranger's head starts bleeding and he run away from her room.

 Kristy screams again but no one bothers to check on her.

+Kristy sobs in despair but gets a nasty idea to smoke him out.
+She sets her room on fire.